hotkit/odin/Python/bin/odin.md

     # grant usage on schema odin to uadmin;
     # grant SELECT on odin.module to uadmin;

+These grants are dependant on the low level implementation of Odin and can change for any release in the future.

 ### Create users

 Covers the `user` command.